All trail distances/elevation changes listed below are for one-way travel between the points listed.

 24.6 miles, mostly level

-King Range hike offers one of the few coastal wilderness hiking experiences in the United States.
+The Lost Coast Trail offers one of the few coastal wilderness hiking experiences in the United States.
 Hikers can view sea lions, tidepools and spectacular spring wildflowers.
 Solitude can be difficult to find on holiday weekends, so try to plan your hike during weekdays, or the less crowded spring/fall months.
 Allow at least three days for the entire hike.

 Much of the trail is beach hiking with several stretches of 1-2 ft. rounded boulders.
 Wear sturdy hiking boots.
 Water sources are plentiful along the beach.